-Each annotated paragraph should include*:
+Each annotation should include*:

 * Follow guidelines stipulated by your professor that may include writing more than one paragraph and/or focusing on different aspects of the source.